DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ChuaCGian/README.md

 - I learned what the word Tautology meant and how to solve for them.

 ## Week 4
-- I learned about Vacuous and Trivial Proof
+- I learned about Vacuous and Trivial Proof.
-- I learned about Proof by Contraposition and Contradiction
+- I learned about Proof by Contraposition and Contradiction.
-- I learned about Proof by Induction
+- I learned about Proof by Induction.

+## Week 5
+- I learned about Symmetric Differences.
+- I learned about Recursive Functions.

+## Week 6
+- I learned about Cardinalities.
+- I learned about alephnought: the cardinality of all natural numbers.
+- I learned about one-to-one and onto funtions.